marpori/rails_age/README.md

 ### Generators - simplify usage and rails integration

-we have an installers and generators - which handle namespacing as needed
+we have an installers and generators (we handle namespacing fully)

+RailsAge generators (and generally support standard Rails datatypes) - not all AGE datatypes are supported (yet)

+This includes:
+  * string
+  * integer
+  * decimal
+  * date
+  * datetime
+  * boolean

+AGE supports (but not RailsAge):
+  * array
+  * hash
+  * json

 **Installers**